 |

-There are some antivirus programs I usually DO NOT recommend.
+These are the antivirus programs that I DO NOT recommend.
 Let me be

-brands have become overly bloated.
-They're trying to offer additional (more expensive)
+antivirus brands have become overly bloated.
+They're trying to offer additional (more

-versions of their software, with extra features that you don’t actually need.
-These extra
+expensive) versions of their software, with extra features that you don’t actually need.

-features have the negative side effect of slowing down your computer because they
+These extra features have the negative side effect of slowing down your computer because

 option, you’ll be bombarded with pop-ups nagging you to buy even more of these unnecessary